comscidev/RegisterActivity/README.md

 # RegisterActivity
-A registration page with a small popup feedback
+A registration page with a popup feedback